Fact Verification AI

 To work effectively on these platforms, follow these actionable steps:

-Learn the source credibility framework in Advanced Source Evaluation (Level 2).
-When rating AI outputs on DataAnnotation.tech or Outlier, use this framework systematically: assess whether the AI selected peer-reviewed sources over opinion pieces, whether it prioritized recent sources over outdated ones, and whether it chose primary sources when available.
+Apply a source credibility framework when rating AI outputs.
+When rating AI outputs on DataAnnotation.tech or Outlier, work systematically: assess whether the AI selected peer-reviewed sources over opinion pieces, whether it prioritized recent sources over outdated ones, and whether it chose primary sources when available.
 Document your reasoning in the "source quality" field of the evaluation rubric.

-Practice inter-annotator agreement exercises using Cohen's Kappa measurement.
-Before accepting live projects, complete 20 practice evaluations and compare your assessments to expert benchmarks provided in the Level 2 materials.
-Aim for 0.75+ agreement.
+Practice for consistency before accepting live projects.
+Complete 20 practice evaluations and compare your assessments to expert benchmarks.
 This teaches you when your judgments diverge from peer evaluators and why, improving consistency on actual projects where your scores contribute to model training.

-Review the Dimension Tensions module (Level 2, L2_M401) to understand tradeoffs between speed and accuracy.
+Build a habit for speed-versus-accuracy tradeoffs.
 On platforms like DataAnnotation.tech, you will encounter cases where the AI chooses a fast but slightly weaker source over a stronger but slower source.
-This module prepares you to evaluate those tradeoffs consistently using a four-point scale: prioritize accuracy when sources are peer-reviewed, accept speed tradeoffs when sources are equally credible, and always flag when AI selects demonstrably inferior sources to save processing time.
+Evaluate those tradeoffs consistently: prioritize accuracy when sources are peer-reviewed, accept speed tradeoffs when sources are equally credible, and always flag when AI selects demonstrably inferior sources to save processing time.

 Evaluators on these platforms benefit significantly from AI Evaluator Certification training.
 The curriculum at Annotation Academy directly prepares evaluators to perform the source evaluation and citation assessment work that these platforms demand.
-Understanding inter-annotator agreement metrics and rubric calibration, both Level 2 topics in the AI Evaluator Certification program, improves individual evaluator consistency and project-level quality.
+The rubric engineering skills the certification teaches, applying rubrics consistently and documenting clear justifications, improve individual evaluator consistency and project-level quality.

 Related terms and curriculum mapping